-Nearly all holidays and vacations go by without hindrance or problems from the local wildlife.
+Italy is a beautiful country and nearly all holidays and vacations go by without hindrance or problems from the local wildlife.

 Snake bites are rare, but they do happen to the unsuspecting tourist in the country and without vital anti-venom's, your life could either be over or changed completely.
-Enjoy your cheap vacation to Italy, a wondrous part of Europe, but always be alert as to the dangers on the land as well as in the sea.
+Italy, world renowned for fantastic food and expensive wine, less known for the countries venomous snakes, poisonous spiders and stinging insects.

 Are there poisonous snakes in Italy ? the answer is yes.

-Approximately 4% of untreated bites result in death, this snake is meant to be responsible for 90% of all snakes bites reported in Italy, many of which are on tourists on vacation.
+Approximately 4% of untreated bites result in death the Asp viper snake is meant to be responsible for 90% of all snakes bites reported in Italy, many of which are on unsuspecting tourists whilst on vacation.

 This venomous snakes loves vegetation and is usually found basking in the sun on low mountains or plains.
 Whilst on vacation to Italy, always seek medical attention if bitten by any type of snake.

 This venomous snake is found in many parts of Europe with its fangs growing to 13mm in length.
-They can grow to 95 cm in total length and the females are usually slightly smaller.
+The Horned viper snake can grow up to 95 cm in total length and the females are usually slightly smaller.

 Localized pain, swelling, and redness will occur within moments of being bitten around the bite area.
 Dizziness and possible blackouts may occur with a tingling sensation around the body.

-Many peasants in the past were killed through the lack of available anti-venom, but most medical centres carry a stock of the anti-venom for inhabitants of Italy and fool hardy people on vacation who get to close to a basking snake.
+Many peasants in the past were killed through the lack of available anti-venom.
+Modern medical centres carry a stock of the anti-venom for inhabitants of Italy and fool hardy people on vacation who get to close to a basking snake.

 NB: Never run from a snake, always walk calmly away.

-Italy is a sub-tropical country where the heat can attract a multitude of insects from around the globe.
+Italy is a sub-tropical country where the heat can attract a multitude of insects, reptiles and arachnids from around the globe.
 There are many large spiders in Italy, but most are harmless, although they do bite.

 This long legged brown spider is only approximately 1.5 cm in diameter, and is named after the visible dark violin shape on the front of its body.
 Bites from this venomous spider usually cause significant pain and swelling in the puncture area which can take on a bluish color.

 This spider is a threat to tourists on vacations. but prefers not to bite if possible.
 Man and this spider have been known to live in harmony for many years without a single incident.
-But...there are also many reports throughout Europe of this spider causing horrific injury when people are bitten and do nothing about it.
+But...there are also many reports throughout Europe of this spider causing horrific injuries when people are bitten and do not seek medical attention.

 Do not be put off from going to Italy on holiday, just be vigil whilst in the more rural areas.
 Honeymoon packages as well as family holidays are available throughout the year.